Learn how to create beautiful winter pop up cards you can mail to someone special or display as eye-catching decor!

 Making 3D paper paper projects is one of my favorite things to do.
 I just love how the added effect can bring a project to life simply by making it “pop up.”
 These winter pop up cards were inspired by the upcoming season that always brings me so much joy.
 Little red cardinals remind us of loved ones who are gone.
 I think these pop-up cards would make great gifts for the winter season and those who receive them will be in awe that they were handmade by you.

-Watch the full step-by-step video showing you exactly how to create your own winter pop-up card premiering during Maker Academy Weekend 2022, November 3-6, 2022.
-Get your FREE ticket to this event by clicking below:
+Watch the full step-by-step video showing you exactly how to create your own winter pop-up card with a VIP pass to Maker Academy Weekend 2022!

 As with most paper projects, the supplies for this pop-up card project are pretty simple.
 I used some different colored cardstock, white glitter cardstock, vellum paper for behind the house windows and door.
 I also used some LED fairy lights to put between the layers once the snowy pop-up card is on display.
 The lights are optional but they add such a beautiful effect to the pop up cards.